carlosnayan/prisma-go-client/docs/HELPERS.md

 ### Purpose

 Filter helpers provide a type-safe way to construct complex query filters.
-They are organized in a separate `filters` package.
+They are organized in the `filters` package using namespaces for each data type.

 ### Usage